 The comingling of ancient and contemporary exhibits will illustrate how the human need to impose order on a seemingly unruly universe produced ancient mythological creatures and sustains the animist beliefs that still dominate systems of belief in Africa, South East Asia and Central and South America today.
 Juxtaposing old and new works will draw out our shared vulnerabilities – how we stigmatize and imprint what we fear and at the same time expect.

 Elina Kountouri, Director NEON

 The juxtaposition of the artefacts of antiquity with works of art made today, reveals shared sensibilities, fears and desires.
 While technology extends our virtual reach around the world, it is through the objects we make and use in daily life that we are able to transcend time.
 They provide the tangible link between our lives and those of our forebears and, in turn, will be the memorials we leave for future generations.

-Iwona Blazwick OBE, Director, Whitechapel Gallery
+Iwona Blazwick OBE, former Director, Whitechapel Gallery

 The Archaeological Museum of Mykonos will temporarily incorporate works of contemporary art in order to ultimately redefine the vital importance of monumental heritage as a constituent element and pillar of modern society.
 The past welcomes the present in its home, and the museum, from an enclave of memory, is transformed into a creative workshop of cultural encounters.

 Dr. Demetrios Athanasoulis, Director of the Ephorate of Antiquities of the Cyclades

 NOTES TO EDITORS